-Answer: Corporations should not practice pharmacy, and a prohibition appears appropriate but would be difficult to achieve given financial considerations in operating pharmacies and other businesses regulated by the Board.
-Such a prohibition may also need to be considered by other entities that seek to drive patient care activities, including pharmacy benefit managers.
+In theory, because corporations do not receive a professional license to practice pharmacy such a prohibition appears appropriate but would be difficult to achieve given the financial considerations in operating pharmacies and other businesses regulated by the Board.
+Such a prohibition may also need to be considered by other entities that seek to provide patient care activities, including hospitals, home infusion companies and pharmacy benefit managers.